teivah/100-go-mistakes/docs/mistakes.md

 * _Hexadecimal_—Uses an `0x` or `0X` prefix (for example, `0xF` is equal to 15 in base 10)
 * _Imaginary_—Uses an `i` suffix (for example, `3i`)

 We can also use an underscore character (_) as a separator for readability.
 For example, we can write 1 billion this way: `1_000_000_000`.
-We can also use the under- score character with other representations (for example, `0b00_00_01`).
+We can also use the underscore character with other representations (for example, `0b00_00_01`).

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/03-data-types/17-octal-literals/main.go)